These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning pain during the examination

-Why: Under DC 7804, painful scars earn an additional 10% rating.
+Under DC 7804, painful scars earn an additional 10% rating.
 If you do not report pain - or the examiner does not palpate the scar and ask - pain will not be recorded and the additional rating will be missed.

-Do this instead: Proactively state which scars are painful before the examiner begins palpation.
+Instead: Proactively state which scars are painful before the examiner begins palpation.
 When the examiner touches a scar, accurately report whether it hurts.
 Say: 'That scar is painful when you press on it, and it also hurts when my shirt rubs against it throughout the day.'

 Impact: 10% (DC 7804)